jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 | 'unsafe-inline' | Allows the use of inline resources, such as inline `<script>` elements, javascript: URLs, inline event handlers, and inline `<style>` elements.<br>**This is what makes this ridiculous for mobile Apps**<br>  [Early event handlers](http://www.quirksmode.org/js/events_early.html) -- [Working with Inline Event Handlers](http://www.htmlgoodies.com/html5/javascript/working-with-inline-event-handlers.html#fbid=UZJyfkvftFq)
 | 'unsafe-eval' | Allows the use of eval() and similar methods for creating code from strings. <br>**What does "similar methods" mean**

+- SEE [W3.org source list syntax](http://www.w3.org/TR/CSP2/#source-list-syntax) for some details.
+There is no clear definition or descriptions for these keywords.
+- SEE [Mozilla Keywords](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords) for some definitions

 **CSP Data**

 | CSP Data(words) | Meaning